Monitor Confluent Platform Topics with USM

 Cluster: The Confluent Platform cluster where the topic resides.

-Production: The current rate of data written to the topic.
+Production: The rate of data written to the topic.

-Consumption: The current rate of data read from the topic.
+Consumption: The rate of data read from the topic.

 Partitions: The number of partitions configured for the topic.

 The Overview tab includes a Stream Lineage visualization that shows the data flow for the topic.
-Click View full lineage to open the complete lineage diagram.
+To open the complete lineage diagram, click View full lineage.
 For more information, see Track Data with Stream Lineage on Confluent Cloud.

 Monitor tab

-Production: The total rate of data produced (written) to this topic.
+Production: The rate of data written to the topic.

-Consumption: The total rate of data consumed (read) from this topic.
+Consumption: The rate of data read from the topic.

 Data contract tab

-The Data Contract tab defines the schema and rules for the data published to this topic, which ensures data quality and compatibility.
-This tab displays the schema, references, metadata, and any rules applied to the data.
+The Data contract tab defines the schema and rules for the data published to the topic to ensure data quality and compatibility.
+The tab displays the schema, references, metadata, and any rules applied to the data.

-If no data is present, click Create Data Contract to add a data contract.
-For instructions, see Create a topic schema.
+If a data contract does not exist, click Create data contract to add one.
+For instructions, see Create a schema (data contract).

-Schema: The JSON schema of the topic’s messages, which defines the structure and data types.
+Schema: The JSON schema for the messages in the topic.
+The schema defines the structure and data types.

 Metadata: Additional metadata about the schema.

-Rules: Any rules or validations applied to the data.
+Rules: The rules or validations applied to the data.

 In the Confluent Cloud Console, navigate to Environments and select your environment.